sst/guide/_examples/how-to-use-lambda-layers-in-your-serverless-app.md

    The code that's run when your API is invoked is placed in the `packages/functions/` directory of your project.

+3. `layers` - Lambda Layers

+   The code that's run when your API is invoked is placed in the `packages/functions/` directory of your project.
 ## Creating the API

 Let's start by creating our API.